-The Morgridge Center for Public Service connects University of Wisconsin-Madison students and faculty to local and global communities to build partnerships and solve critical issues through service and learning.
+The Morgridge Center for Public Service connects University of Wisconsin-Madison students, staff and faculty to local and global communities to build partnerships and solve critical issues through service and learning.
 The Morgridge Center was founded in 1996 with the generous support of alumni John and Tashia Morgridge.
 In the spirit of the Wisconsin Idea, we believe in building reciprocal relationships with our partners and strong citizens among our student population.

 The Morgridge Center for Public Service connects campus and community through service, service learning and community-based research to build a thriving democratic society.